IUBMB Ed Wood Lecture and Medal

 - Fund a Lecturer, not coming, as a rule, from the host country.

 - Be used primarily to fund the airfare of the lecturer.
-Where appropriate some funds to support accommodation can also be provided but the host organisation will offer free registration and is expected to contribute to local expenses.
+Where appropriate some funds to support accommodation can also be provided but the host organization will offer free registration and is expected to contribute to local expenses.
 The IUBMB will not pay an honorarium.
-Reimbursements use the policy applicable to Plenary Lecturers at Congresses and Conferences and are to be made in consultation with the IUBMB Treasurer.
+Reimbursements use the policy applicable to Plenary Lecturers at Congresses and are to be made in consultation with the IUBMB Treasurer.